SeaGL/organization/meetings/2025/20250915-cross-comm.md

 -->

 #### Attendee Experience (AX)
-- good meeting last week
-- went over day-of timeline
-- discussed expo hall layout
-- [ ] Send venue updates to UW (Salt)
-  - Anything re: selling books?
-  - All forms like uuf
-  - Table 21
-  - September 22nd deadline for room count/times

 #### A/V & DevOps
-- no updates

 #### Finance & Partnerships
-- No updates re: OSI due to holiday
-- Need more partnerships
-  - Google withdrew
-- Compiling table list
-  - [ ] Send to Partnerships and AX (Norm)
-- Ada's Technical Bookshop social space on Friday
-  - They want one day (4hrs) to sell books
-  - Non-disco day

 #### IDEA
-- No updates

 #### Policy & Protocol
-- No updates

 #### Programming & Flow
-- 50% speakers confirmed
-- Communication w/speakers ongoing
-- [ ] Respond to requests for feedback (Dina)
-- Keynoters have until Friday for info
-- on-track for October 1 schedule release

 #### Promotion & Outreach
-- [ ] Keynote info blog post
-- Had first recurring meeting on Friday at 4pm
-- [ ] create Linux Mag web ads (Angel)
-- Working with same artist for speaker gifts
-  - Discussing quote
-- Speakers have started posting acceptance
-- Waiting for all keynote bios
-- Waiting for schedule to promote talks
-- Can work on posters/fliers in the mean time

 #### Volunteers
-- One new volunteer
-  - type TBD

 ### New Items